garrandall/popular-music-data/tracks/so-many-ways-the-braxtons.md

 Let me count the ways

-In so many ways I can love you (yeah, come on, oh, so many ways) Ooh oh oh oh
+In so many ways I can love you (yeah, come on, oh, so many ways) Oh oh oh oh
 In so many ways I can blow your mind
 I can blow your mind
 In so many ways I can love you (ah)
-Oh, so many ways (ooh oh oh oh)
+Oh, so many ways (oh oh oh oh)
 In so many ways
 Show you a real good time (show you a real good time) Count the ways (let me count the ways)

 It's going down
-Ooh oh oh oh
+Oh oh oh oh
 Woo
 Check it out, y'all
-Ooh oh oh oh
+Oh oh oh oh
 Uh, ah
 Count the ways (ah)